Contents

 - Astro-landscape

-It doesn’t appear that you have to be Polish or have taken the images from within Poland to be eligible to win and so is an international contest.
+You don’t have to be Polish or have taken the images from within Poland to be eligible to win as it is an international contest.

 Judging and prizes